 For oral use.

 The optimum dosage of Xanax should be based upon the severity of the symptoms and individual patient response.
 The lowest dose which can control symptoms should be used.
-Dosage should be reassessed at intervals of no more than 4 weeks.
-The usual dosage is stated below; in the few patients who require higher doses, the dosage should be increased cautiously to avoid adverse effects.
+Dosage should be reassessed frequently.
+The usual dosage is stated above; in the few patients who require higher doses, the dosage should be increased cautiously to avoid adverse effects.
 When higher dosage is required, the evening dose should be increased before the daytime doses.
 In general, patients who have not previously received psychotropic medications will require lower doses than those so treated, or those with a history of chronic alcoholism.

 There is a reduced clearance of the drug and, as with other benzodiazepines, an increased sensitivity to the drug in elderly patients.
 See section 5.2.